 They’re about knee height and let you have plenty of space for ingredient mixing which requires thrusting your hands into the materials and physically mixing them up together.

 You then add the water to the soil before moving it to the pots for your pothos and potting them.

 Not everyone has the time to make their own potting soil.
 You just might not be that into gardening either.
 That’s okay.

-Some terrific pothos potting soils exist and most you can probably find locally.
+Some terrific pothos potting soils exist and most of you can probably find them locally.
 If not, you can order them online.